Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 Each one behaves differently.
 Putting the wrong keyword in the wrong field is the most common reason teams update their metadata and see no rank movement.

-The title is your single biggest lever — spend it carefully
+The title is your biggest lever, so spend it carefully

 Use the title for exactly one keyword that's worth its weight.
-That keyword should be the highest-opportunity head term you can realistically rank for — not the highest-demand.
-"Workout" has more demand than "Home Workouts" but if Nike, Peloton, and MyFitnessPal own the top 5 of "workout", you're not getting there.
+That keyword should be the highest-opportunity head term you can realistically rank for, not the highest-demand one.
+"Workout" has more demand than "Home Workouts", but if Nike, Peloton, and MyFitnessPal own the top 5 of "workout", you're not getting there.
 The opportunity column in the ASO tool is sorted to surface exactly the head term you should put here.

-Keep your brand in the title.
+And keep your brand in the title.
 Pure-keyword titles ("Workout Tracker") rank okay but lose all branded search equity.
-The format that works for almost everyone: Brand: Keyword Description.
+The format that works for almost everyone is Brand: Keyword Description.
 So "Strong: Workout Tracker", "Honeybook: CRM for Creatives", "Wanderlog: Trip Planner".

 The subtitle is where long-tails win

-Apple weighs the subtitle nearly as heavily as the title — and unlike the title, the subtitle should not be your brand.
+Apple weighs the subtitle nearly as heavily as the title.
+And unlike the title, the subtitle shouldn't be your brand.
 It should be your strongest long-tail keyword from the research.

 Pick the subtitle by opportunity, not demand.
 A specific phrase like "Home Workouts for Beginners" or "Spaced Repetition for Medical Exams" will outperform a generic phrase like "Fitness Tracking & Workouts" by 3–5x on conversion, because the searcher who lands on it has clear intent.